LightBurnSoftware/Documentation/Toolbars.md

 * You can quickly select the Mode or set the layer Output and Hide options directly from the tool window
 * You can quickly set the basic operation parameters in the *Cut Info* section
 * Clicking the up or down arrows on the right side of the tool window will move the selected layer up or down in priority (as will editing the Priority value below)
+* Clicking the small left / right arrows to the right side of the tool window will store the selected cut in the scratchpad, or apply the scratchpad setting to the selected cut.
+This is a handy way to store and recall a default setting if you have your own preferred settings you like to start from.
+* Right-Clicking on the Output or Show text above the cut list will let you quickly toggle, enable, or disable that setting for all layers.

 [Return to Top](#Top)